When a new toy line becomes successful, there are usually a bunch of cheaper copies created

 that speaks in Barbie's advantage is that it's a wellknown brand and

-that Barbie has set the standard of doll fashion sizes, so that they won't
+that Barbie has set the standard of doll fashion sizes, which won't

 fit dolls in bigger sizes like the Jem dolls.
 But those are easy fixes for Hasbro.